ZerroDevs/LuckyWheel/README.md

 - **Multi-Dice Support**: Roll up to 4 dice at the same time.
 - **Custom Faces**: Map your entries (text or images) to the faces of the dice.
 - **Weighted Probabilities**: Dice rolls respect the weights you set for your entries.

+### 🎰 Casino & Luck Games
+- **Slots**: A fully animated slot machine where your entries serve as the reels!
+Pull the lever and see if you get a match.
+- **Mystery Box**: Open 3D treasure chests to reveal an entry chosen by luck.
+- **Blackjack**: Play a round of Double or Nothing against a dealer with fully animated cards dealing from the shoe.
+- **Coin Flip**: A simple 3D coin toss (Heads or Tails) that selects from your entries based on their weighted probability.

 ### ⚙️ Core Features
 - **Themes**: Toggle between Light and Dark mode.